Dublin, Ireland

 GPO |

-Collins in Merrion Square.
-Other famous Irish are
+Michael Collins in Merrion Square.
+Other famous Irish

-hear Dublin rhyming slang used for most statues, which is easily picked up: the
+will hear Dublin rhyming slang for many statues and is easily picked up: the

 tart with the cart (Molly Malone), the hags with the bags (shoppers by the Haypenny Bridge), the flouzzi in